mulindaD/toy-problems/README.md

 ## Technologies Used
 - HTML5
-- CSS (Tailwind CSS for styling) - I used this project as an opportunity to further deepen working with tailwind.
+- CSS (Tailwind CSS for styling) - I used this project to further deepen the practice I had working with tailwindcss.
 - JavaScript (Vanilla JS for functionality).
-Beyond the challenge requirement; I read up and implemented DOM manipulation and event handling to implement a HTML page with three forms to test the Javascript functionality.
+Beyond the challenge requirement; I read up and implemented DOM manipulation and event handling to implement an HTML page with three forms to test the Javascript functionality.

 ## File Structure
 ```